Only For Mock Interview Enquires Call on +918988882020, +918988884949

 How to Prepare For IAS After 12th ?

-Therefore it is necessary to join a college and complete graduation and thereafter apply for the Civil services Examination.
+Therefore it is necessary to join a college and complete graduation and there afterapply for the Civil services Examination.

 UPSC Civil Services Examination